-2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs?
+2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs? (refer to PTA question 3.8).

 AMS is not collecting stakeholder's Social Security Numbers.

 2.3c How is PII/PHI safeguarded in accordance with OMB Memorandum M-06-15?

 Through the use of personal identity verification (PIV) card only access and 2-factor authentication.